-For the application and more information about the application process and scoring criteria, download the VLCF Grants Manual.
+For more information about the application process and scoring criteria, download the VLCF Grants Manual.

 A grant workshop was held on Nov.
 12, 2014.
 Six presentations were given there.
 Call or email Land Conservation Manager Sarah Richardson, 804-225-2048, email@example.com, for more information.